Mobs kill five over 'social media rumour'

 India mobs kill five over 'social media rumour'

-Mobs in southern India have killed at least five people and injured 20 others amid social media rumours about "child kidnapping gangs".
+Mobs in southern India have killed at least five people and injured 20 others amid recent social media rumours about "child kidnapping gangs".

 Police say the messages, which were being spread widely, warned of gangs in at least three southern states, which have led to mass panic.